samvera-deprecated/orcid/README.md

 $ bundle
 ```

-If bundle fails, you may need to install Qt: https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit
+If bundle fails, you may need to [install Qt](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit).

 And then install: